The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: Wigner's Many Friends

-It is obvious, but worth emphasizing that measurements in the barred basis obey the same statistics as measurements in the original, unbarred basis on a given system.
+It is obvious, but worth emphasizing that measurements in the boxed basis obey the same statistics as measurements in the original, unboxed basis on a given system.
 Take an arbitrary system in the $z$-basis, and let $\mathcal{F}$ carry out their measurement: